 - Nut-free snack and beverage for half-day camps.

 - A sweater or jacket in case the room gets chilly.

-- Electronic devices (cell phones, IPods, video games, etc).
-They are easily misplaced, and can be distracting for both the owner and other students.
-If students must bring cell phones, they will be asked to keep them in their lunch box/backpack.
-To encourage community-building, students are not allowed to use phones during class time, including lunch and breaks, unless used as a therapeutic outlet.
+- Electronic devices (phones, IPods, etc.) To encourage community-building and active participation, students are not allowed to use phones during classtime, including lunch and breaks, unless used as a therapeutic outlet.
 Students are welcome to contact family members through the education office if needed.

 - Dramatic play

 - Imagination journeys